 The University of North Texas is a place where students transform their lives through education and opportunity.

-UNT is in Denton, a college town of about 122,000 people located about 40 miles north of Dallas and Fort Worth.
-The 900-acre campus includes 173 buildings and Discovery Park, a 300-acre research facility.
-Discovery Park is accessible by shuttle buses, as are residence halls, athletic facilities and other areas of campus.
+UNT is in Denton, a town of about 138,000 people located 40 miles north of Dallas and Fort Worth.
+The 900 acre campus includes 179 buildings including Discovery Park, a 300-acre research facility, accessible from the main campus by shuttle buses.
+The main campus is easy to walk or bike to, as are residence halls, athletic facilities and other areas of campus.

-The Dallas–Fort Worth area is one of the largest, most dynamic regions in the United States and home to many of the nation’s fastest growing cities.
-UNT powers the North Texas region through innovation, education and research; forming partnerships with many business, industry, education, government and cultural organizations.
+The Dallas-Fort Worth area is one of the largest, most dynamic regions in the United States and home to many of the nation’s fastest growing cities.
+UNT fuels the North Texas region through innovation, education and research; forming partnerships with many businesses, industry, education, government and cultural organizations.

 The university’s mission

 At the University of North Texas, our caring and creative community empowers our students to thrive in a rapidly changing world.